 Add the Extra Sections to Really Make a Difference

 Once you have listed all relevant work experience and a comprehensive overview of your education, you’ll have the option to include additional sections.

 Although frequently referred to as “optional,” these teacher resume extra sections can earn you some extra points.
-Towards the end of your resume, include things like certifications, volunteer experience, conferences, awards, and any foreign languages you may speak.
+Towards the end of your resume, include things like certifications, volunteer experience, conferences, awards, hobbies, and any foreign languages you may speak.

 Remember you’re up against dozens of other candidates with similar skills, backgrounds, education, and work history, so these sections can really help you stand out.

 In your teaching career, there are plenty of certifications you’ll obtain, but here are some that hiring managers love to see in a resume for a teaching position.

 - Training in Harassment, Bullying, and Discrimination Prevention and Intervention

 - Special Education